 If you (or a family member) injure someone or cause damage to their property as a result of your negligence, you can be held personally liable for any damage you've caused.
 Personal liability insurance protects you against such claims.

 The most that would be paaid for any single event or item.
 Your policy schedule and policy booklet will provide you with any policy limits that you have, such as high risk items / valuables limits.

 This covers costs and damages awarded to someone if they suffer injury or damage to property because of an incident arising from your ownership, but not occupation, of your home.

 Proof of ownership

-A little-known but vital fact: if you're going to make a home contents claim, you may need to prove that something was yours in the first place, particularly if it's very expensive.
+If you're going to make a home contents claim, you may need to prove that something was yours in the first place.
 Some of the documents you might expect to establish ownership actually only prove the item existed, not who it belongs to.

 These documents may be acceptable as proof of ownership:

-Receipt - if you paid by Direct Debit or credit card, the till receipt would come with a copy of the card transaction, which instantly tells us who bought the item.
+Receipt - if you paid by Direct Debit or credit card, the till receipt would come with a copy of the card transaction, which states who bought the item.